webpush-wg/webpush-encryption/draft-thomson-webpush-encryption.md

 # Message Decryption

-A User Agent decrypts messages are decrypted as described in [I-D.nottingham-http-encryption-encoding].
+A User Agent decrypts messages are decrypted as described in [I-D.thomson-http-encryption].
 The value of the "keyid" parameter is used to identify the correct key pair, if there is more than one possible value for the corresponding subscription.